michael-benin-CN/gifshot/README.md

 // The number of frames to use to create the animated GIF
 // Note: Each frame is captured every 100 milleseconds of a video 'numFrames': 10,
-// The text that covers the animated gif
+// The text that covers the animated GIF
 'text': '',
-// The font weight of the text that covers the animated gif 'fontWeight': 'normal',
+// The font weight of the text that covers the animated GIF 'fontWeight': 'normal',
-// The font size of the text that covers the animated gif 'fontSize': '16px',
+// The font size of the text that covers the animated GIF 'fontSize': '16px',
+// The minimum font size of the text that covers the animated GIF
+// Note: This option is only applied if the text being applied is cut off 'minFontSize': '10px',
+// Whether or not the animated GIF text will be resized to fit within the GIF container 'resizeFont': false,
-// The font family of the text that covers the animated gif 'fontFamily': 'sans-serif',
+// The font family of the text that covers the animated GIF 'fontFamily': 'sans-serif',
-// The font color of the text that covers the animated gif 'fontColor': '#ffffff',
+// The font color of the text that covers the animated GIF 'fontColor': '#ffffff',
-// The horizontal text alignment of the text that covers the animated gif 'textAlign': 'center',
+// The horizontal text alignment of the text that covers the animated GIF 'textAlign': 'center',
-// The vertical text alignment of the text that covers the animated gif 'textBaseline': 'bottom',
+// The vertical text alignment of the text that covers the animated GIF 'textBaseline': 'bottom',
-// The X (horizontal) Coordinate of the text that covers the animated gif (only use this if the default textAlign and textBaseline options don't work for you)
+// The X (horizontal) Coordinate of the text that covers the animated GIF (only use this if the default textAlign and textBaseline options don't work for you)
 'textXCoordinate': null,
-// The Y (vertical) Coordinate of the text that covers the animated gif (only use this if the default textAlign and textBaseline options don't work for you)
+// The Y (vertical) Coordinate of the text that covers the animated GIF (only use this if the default textAlign and textBaseline options don't work for you)
 'textYCoordinate': null,
 // Callback function that provides the current progress of the current image 'progressCallback': function(captureProgress) {},
 // Callback function that is called when the current image is completed 'completeCallback': function() {},
 // how many pixels to skip when creating the palette.
 Default is 10.
 Less is better, but slower.
-// Note: By adjusting the sample interval, you can either produce extremely high-quality images slowly, or produce good images in
+// Note: By adjusting the sample interval, you can either produce extremely high-quality images slowly, or produce good images in reasonable times.
-//       reasonable times.
-With a sampleInterval of 1, the entire image is used in the learning phase, while with an interval of 10,
+// With a sampleInterval of 1, the entire image is used in the learning phase, while with an interval of 10,
 // a pseudo-random subset of 1/10 of the pixels are used in the learning phase.
-A sampling factor of 10 gives a substantial
+A sampling factor of 10 gives a
-//       speed-up, with a small quality penalty.
+// substantial speed-up, with a small quality penalty.
 'sampleInterval': 10,
 // how many web workers to use to process the animated GIF frames.
 Default is 2.
 'numWorkers': 2,